5F Unimat Hideaway (means: 5th Floor of Unimat Hideaway Building)

-We have been in Japan since 1992, where we were the first Italian law and patent firm to establish a presence, as it is remarked by Legal500 Asia 1999-2000 (see also “Corporate and commercial: foreign firms in Japan”, by The International Center for commercial law), and where we are currently the only Italian firm operating its own office (see Il Mondo, 25/01/2002).
+Studio Legale Sutti had however been in Japan since 1992, where we were the first Italian law and patent firm to establish a presence in Tokyo, at the old address in Suginami-ku, as it was still remarked by Legal500 Asia 1999-2000 (see also “Corporate and commercial: foreign firms in Japan”, by The International Center for Commercial Law), and where we are currently the only Italian firm operating its own office (see Il Mondo, 25/01/2002).

-Studio Legale Sutti’s office in Tokyo is mainly aimed at assisting our domestic clients in negotiations on site, and at offering them an interface in dealing with local lawyers or patent attorneys whom we may have to instruct on their behalf; but above all to provide the latter with comfortable, Japanese speaking on-site access to the services regarding Italian law and jurisdiction offered by our central resources.
+Studio Legale Sutti’s office in Tokyo was originally only aimed at assisting our domestic clients in negotiations on site, and at offering them an interface in dealing with local lawyers or patent attorneys whom we may have to instruct on their behalf; but above all to provide the latter with comfortable, Japanese speaking on-site access to the services regarding Italian law and jurisdiction offered by our central resources.

-Accordingly, our Tokyo office is not registered with the Japanese Bar, as it is not permanently staffed by legal personnel, nor aimed at performing any actual legal work locally, but instead at facilitating effective and smooth relationships with local firms as well as the occasional assistance of Italian clients in the Far East.
-It offers, inter alia, meeting facilities, secretarial support in Italian, Japanese and English, a broadband VPN access to the central resources of the Firm, a place where documents can be delivered and collected, and a switchboard which can transfer phone calls to and from any of our members wherever in the world.
+Accordingly, our Tokyo office was not registered with the Japanese Bar, as was not permanently staffed by legal personnel, nor aimed at performing any actual legal work locally, but instead at facilitating effective and smooth relationships with local firms as well as the occasional assistance of Italian clients in the Far East.
+It offered, inter alia, as it it still does, meeting facilities, secretarial support in Italian, Japanese and English, a broadband VPN access to the central resources of the Firm, a place where documents can be delivered and collected, and a switchboard which can transfer phone calls to and from any of our members wherever in the world.

-Lastly, in spite of our general language policy regarding SLS’s presence on the Web (see also its Japanese translation in the appropriate section of this site), our Tokyo office maintains in this site some general information in Japanese on SLS’s structure and practice for the convenience of our Japanese visitors.
+Lastly, in spite of our general language policy regarding SLS’s presence on the Web (see also its Japanese translation in the appropriate section of this site), our Tokyo office maintains some general information in Japanese on its structure and practice for the convenience of our Japanese visitors.